Cray-HPE/docs-csm/install/collect_mac_addresses_for_ncns.md

     pit# csi pit validate --network
     ```

-1. Copy the service configuration files generated earlier by `csi config init` for DNSMasq, Metal
+1. Copy the service configuration files generated earlier by `csi config init` for `dnsmasq`, Metal
-   Basecamp (cloud-init), and ConMan.
+   Basecamp (`cloud-init`), and ConMan.

     1. Copy files (files only, `-r` is expressly not used).